 - Massage therapy: Use a few drops of cedarwood or lavender oil, mixed with an unscented lotion during a relaxation massage.

 - Migraine/headache reliever: Try combining a few drops of lavender oil and peppermint oil and apply to temples to help with headaches and migraines.

 - Morning sickness reducer: Add a few drops of wild orange, lemon or ginger oil to a handkerchief and inhale.

-- Motion sickness reliever: Use peppermint, lavender and ginger essential oils to reduce motion sickness.
+- Motion sickness reliever: Peppermint, lavender and ginger oils can help reduce motion sickness.

-- Nausea reliever: Breathe in peppermint oil through your nose to get rid of nausea, and also apply to your neck and upper chest.
-Ginger and lavender may also help.
+- Nausea reliever: Breathe in peppermint oil through your nose to get rid of nausea, plus apply to your neck and upper chest.
+Ginger and lavender may help, too.

 - PMS reliever: Mix two drops of sage, basil and rosemary oils, then apply to a warm, moist hand towel and apply to abdomen.

-- Poison ivy/poison oak remedy: Mix three drops of peppermint oil with unscented oil and apply to affected area.
+- Poison ivy/poison oak remedy: Mix three drops of peppermint oil with carrier oil and apply to affected area.

 - Relaxation mixture: Apply 2–4 drops of chamomile, lavender and peppermint essential oil to your temples for a cooling effect and immediate relaxation.